 Work with a mortgage broker

 The mortgage market is big.
 It can be especially overwhelming if you’re worried about low income.
-Most of the low income mortgages aren’t available to you directly as an applicant, they’re only available through brokers.
-A specialist broker knows the whole of the market, will know which lenders are most likely to accept you, and will be able to make your application look as good as possible.
+A specialist broker knows the market, will know which lenders are most likely to accept you, and will be able to make your application look as good as possible.
 You can read more in our Guide: 6 Reasons You Should Work With a Mortgage Broker.

 If you’re ready to be a homeowner but are concerned about low income, there are a number of government schemes available to help you buy a property.